 Reasonable Suspicion Supervisor Training in the Era of Marijuana at Work - William J. Judge, Drug Screening Compliance Institute, helps you understand how to recognize and document impairment in this new era of employment.
-Qualifies for Certificate of Completion for supervisors.
+Qualifies for Certificate of Completion for supervisors and satisfies DOT requirements that employers provide training to all persons who supervise drivers subject to the regulations, in accordance with §382.603.
 Drug Screening Compliance Institute (DSCI) is recognized by SHRM to offer SHRM-CP or SHRM-SCP professional development credits (PDCs).
 This presentation is valid for 1 PDC toward SHRM-CP and SHRM-SCP recertification.

 Behaviors that Lead to Accidents – Dave Anderson, Anderson 360 Solutions, believes that people are surprised when accidents occur, but in reality, accidents are preventable.
 A safety culture in the workplace involves everyone.
 Creating pro-active attitudes, safe work practices and setting specific goals with the team is the foundation to eliminating accidents.
 The lack of identifying hazardous conditions and the mistakes one take with their behaviors are leading factors in all accidents.
 Why does this happen?
 Where is the commitment?
 What does it really take to make a difference?